 Each figure legend should have a brief overarching title (in bold with figure number) that describes the entire figure without citing specific panels, followed by a description of each panel, and the symbols used.
 Enough information should be provided in the figure legend text to permit interpretation of figures without reference to the text, but should not contain any details of methods, or exceed 100 words.

-The statistical test used as well as the values of statistical significance should be always included in the figure legends.
+The statistical test used as well as the values of statistical significance (whether significant or not) should always be included in the figure legends.

 The abbreviated word for figure "Fig." should be typed and bolded, followed by the figure number and a period (i.e., "Fig. 1.").
 Every figure legend should have a title written in bold.
 If a figure contains multiple sections (i.e., A, B, C, D) the letter for these subsections should be in capital letters, and should be surrounded by parenthesis [i.e., (A)…(B)…(C)…(D)].
-Figures should be numbered according to the order of citation.
+Figures should be numbered according to the order which they were cited.

 An example of how a figure caption should look: